bh1428/git/README.md

 Install hooks either by copying the file(s) to `.git/hooks` or by changing [`core.hooksPath`](https://git-scm.com/docs/git-config#Documentation/git-config.txt-corehooksPath).
 These hooks are currently available:
   * `pre-commit`:
     * check for .gitattributes settings

+Configure by cloning the repo and then something like: `git config --system core.hooksPath /path/to/git/hooks`